 Freedom of Expression, advocacy of humanist values

-While religious freedom is protected in the constitution, informally discrimination is relatively common at the local level.
-A Christian priest was kidnapped at gunpoint for baptising a Shia woman after she fled her home and converted to Christianity.
 Films and other art pieces are regularly censored if they contain any contentious material – for instance, a film making a passing reference to Lebanon’s assassinated president, or a piece of graffiti caricaturing the King of Saudi Arabia.

 Highlighted cases